kragen/dercuano/markdown/rsync-message-base.md

-Storing the file in such a way that this can be done quickly, including a summary of the 70 trillion rolling hashes involved to avoid needing eight passes over the 16-tebibyte dataset, and the desire to keep a local "virtual copy" of the sending peer's dataset (to avoid re-transferring blocks the next time around whose only sin was that they lacked a message, rather than having new ones) seems like it might be a challenging problem both in terms of algorithms and in terms of systems design.
-However, I think it's in some sense straightforward; it doesn't require any novel inventions.
+Storing the file in such a way that this can be done quickly, including a summary of the 70 trillion rolling hashes involved to avoid needing eight passes over the 16-tebibyte dataset, and the desire to keep a local “virtual copy” of the sending peer’s dataset (to avoid re-transferring blocks the next time around whose only sin was that they lacked a message, rather than having new ones) seems like it might be a challenging problem both in terms of algorithms and in terms of systems design.
+However, I think it’s in some sense straightforward; it doesn’t require any novel inventions.

 ### Recursive rsync delta transfer applied to message bases and similar CRDTs ###